TERMS AND CONDITIONS FOR THE SUPPLY OF SERVICES

 2.1 We are a company registered in England and Wales under company number 3838753 and with our registered office at Carpenter Court, 1 Maple Road, Bramhall, Stockport, Cheshire SK7 2DH.
 Our VAT number is 732404759.

 2.2 We are members of The Association of Company Registration Agents (ACRA) and we comply with the ACRA Code of Conduct.
-We are subject to and must comply with the Money Laundering Regulations 2007.
+We are subject to and must comply with the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017.
 These regulations are supervised by HMRC.

 3. Placing Orders